darklaunch/darklaunch.com/blog/2015/09/12/google-document-bookmark-to-create-new-document-and-new-spreadsheet.md

-<p>Here's how to create new a document in Google Docs, Spreadsheets.
-Save these bookmarks for easily creating new Google Documents and Google Spreadsheets.</p>
+Here's how to create new a document in Google Docs, Spreadsheets.
+Save these bookmarks for easily creating new Google Documents and Google Spreadsheets.

 <ul>
   <li>https://docs.google.com/document/create</li>
   <li>https://docs.google.com/spreadsheet/ccc?new</li>
 </ul>

-<p>For company-based shortcuts, use and replace example.com in these urls:</p>
+For company-based shortcuts, use and replace example.com in these urls:
 <ul>
   <li>https://docs.google.com/a/example.com/document/create</li>
   <li>https://docs.google.com/a/example.com/spreadsheet/ccc?new</li>